The Open University since 2006

 You will be introduced to a critical understanding of the nature and boundaries of personal and professional discretion and judgement in the delivery of social work services; recognising the complex tensions between the personal and the social processes in people's lives.

-The unit also explores the relationship between justice and care and control, and the practical and ethical dilemmas in this relationship.
+The course also explores the relationship between justice and care and control, and the practical and ethical dilemmas in this relationship.

 Copyright & revisions